-“Thank you for your most recent article,” says L. on How to Protect Yourself From Being Used in a Relationship.
+Last week a reader asked about the difference between believing in God and having a relationship with Jesus.
+Here’s her question: “Thank you for your most recent article,” says Lana on How to Protect Yourself From Being Used in a Relationship.
 “I was very comforted by it….I do have a question about our words: ‘It’s not enough to believe in God or a Higher Power.
 Even the devil believes!
 Your faith has to be developed and strengthened by building a relationship with Jesus.’
 What do you mean when you say even the devil believes?
 And what is the difference between believing in Jesus (or in my case a Higher Power) and having a relationship with Him (It?).
 Thank you kindly.”

 What are you struggling with, or celebrating, or surviving?